Are you looking for a way to invest without putting all of your money into the stock market?

 Each month, your bond investment can pay fixed interest payments until either the bond matures or you sell the bond.

-Worthy Property Bonds lets you invest in small business loans.
-Each bond costs $10 each and doesn’t have a minimum investment term or maturity date.
-Therefore, you can redeem your bonds as soon as you need the cash for other priorities.
+Worthy Bonds are corporate bonds backed by a portfolio of community real estate projects.
+Each bond costs $10 and doesn’t have a minimum investment term or maturity date.
+Therefore, you can redeem your bonds when you need the cash for other priorities.

-Each bond earns 5.5% annual interest although you receive daily interest payments.
+Each bond earns 7% interest, although you receive daily interest payments.

 How Does Worthy Bonds Work?

 Worthy is an investing platform and mobile app that started in 2016.
-They let investors benefit from investing in loans to growing businesses and real estate without using a bank.
+They let investors benefit from investing in loans to grow businesses and real estate without using a bank.

-Investing into a private credit product can be riskier than a bank savings account.
+Investing in a private credit product can be riskier than a bank savings account.
 But your potential investment return is higher.

-You invest in business and real estate loans secured by assets that are worth more than the loan value.
+You invest in business and real estate loans secured by assets worth more than the loan value.

 How Worthy Bonds works: